thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/ios-notifications/README.md

 ## Overview
 [iOS integration](https://github.com/dfinity/examples/tree/master/motoko/ios-notifications) is an experimental dapp with a native app integration that showcases a possible solution for integrating a dapp hosted in the Internet Computer with multiple platforms.
 For this example, we've created an iOS app.

-This is to create an example of a simple integration of a dapp running purely on ICP and using [Internet Identity](https://thebigfile.com/docs/current/docs/current/references/ii-spec) with a native iOS application that can let the user have a native feel such as authenticating and receive push notifications.
+This is to create an example of a simple integration of a dapp running purely on BIG and using [Internet Identity](https://thebigfile.com/docs/current/docs/current/references/ii-spec) with a native iOS application that can let the user have a native feel such as authenticating and receive push notifications.

 ## Architecture